-Every time I think about going back into full-time management, something appears to kick me in the face and tell me no. When I applied for and got an interview for a job recently that I knew would send me back into countless unpaid extra hours, a high level of stress, and a target-filled environment, it transpired that the interviewing manager was my old boss from my previous, extra stressful job.
+Every time I think about going back into full-time management, something appears to kick me in the face and tell me no. I applied for and got an interview for a job recently that I knew would send me back into countless unpaid extra hours, a high level of stress, and a target-filled environment.
+However, bizarrely, it transpired that the interviewing manager was my old boss from my previous, extra stressful job.
 I knew I couldn’t do that again, and so I made my excuses and cancelled the interview.

 Whenever I think about leaving personal training to concentrate more on my part-time job and on writing, I get queries from new clients and opportunities out of the blue.
-I feel like something is telling me it’s not time to quit PT, that I should hang on in there.
+I feel like something is telling me it’s not time to quit PT, sending me signs that I should hang on in there.
 And that I definitely shouldn’t go back to management.

 I don’t know why I applied for that job.
 Maybe the lure of something I knew I was good at, maybe just wanting to feel validated by an external company rather than the relentless self-doubt of self employment.
 Maybe just to feel important again, at something I knew I could do, but forgetting the cost that a job like that comes with.